What Are We Waiting For?

 Rev. Canon Kevin Flynn

 The Reverend Canon Kevin Flynn is a priest of the Anglican Church of Canada.
-He is the incumbent of the parish of Chelsea-Lascelles-Wakefield, a part of the diocese of Ottawa in Western Quebec.
+He is the incumbent of the francophone parish Saint-Bernard-de-Clairvaux in Ottawa.
 Previously he was the Director of the Anglican Studies Program in the Faculty of Theology at Saint Paul University, Ottawa.
 He served various parishes in Toronto before taking up the work in Ottawa.
 He began to practice yoga some forty years ago and is a certified Hatha yoga teacher.
-He has practised yoga for over 30 years and is a certified Hatha yoga teacher.
 He has a long-standing interest in liturgy, ecumenism, and spirituality, particularly as these fields intersect with the yogic tradition.

 Previous